Americans with Disabilities Act (ADA)

 To learn more, please download the Service Animal Procedures.

-If you are on campus and would like temporary, short term use of a wheelchair, please contact Institutional Equity and Inclusion at 906-487-3310 for assistance.
+If you are on campus and would like temporary, short term use of a wheelchair, please contact Institutional Equity at 906-487-3310 for assistance.